Grand Canal in Venice from Acadamia Bridge during sunset

 Day One

-- Piazza San Marco: This main square is where most of the (tourist) action is.
+• Piazza San Marco: This main square is where most of the (tourist) action is.
 Firstly, there’s the Basilica San Marco.
-It’s free to enter, but there can be a very long line most hours of the day, so be careful what time you go.
+It’s €3 to enter (shoulders and knees covered!), but there can be a very long line most hours of the day, so be careful what time you go.
 I went in the middle of the day when I saw it was shorter, and was in and out in 10 minutes!
-If you’d rather not risk it, you can book your time slot online during high season for a €2 booking fee.
-Large bags are not allowed inside, but there’s a free luggage storage the basilica will tell you to use.
+If you’d rather not risk it, you can book your time slot online during high season for an extra €3 more.
+Large bags are not allowed inside, but there’s luggage storage nearby that the basilica will tell you to use.
 Across from the basilica is the Campanile (the bell tower).
-You can take the elevator up it for €8.
+You can take the elevator up it for €10 if purchasing in person, or pay a €2 booking fee to reserve online in advance.
 If you want to skip the line, it’s the same website as the basilica.
 There’s also the Doge’s Palace.
-Entry is €25, but only €13 with the 29-year-old Venice Rolling Card I mentioned above.
+Entry is €25 if booked over 30 days prior (or €30 otherwise), but only €13 (or €15) with the 29-year-old Venice Rolling Card I mentioned above.
 See the official site for more deets.

-- Bridge of Sighs: Walk around the Doge’s Palace, making a left turn around the corner along the water.
+• Bridge of Sighs: Walk around the Doge’s Palace, making a left turn around the corner along the water.
 From the first bridge, you’ll see the famous Bridge of Sighs.
 It’s named so because it connects to the prisons, and prisoners sighed while taking one last look over beautiful Venice as they walked through the bridge to their dooms.

-- Rialto Bridge: If you haven’t figured out by now, Venice has a lot of cool bridges!
+• Rialto Bridge: If you haven’t figured out by now, Venice has a lot of cool bridges!

-- Accademia Bridge: This was my favorite bridge, because it has such an amazing view.
+• Accademia Bridge: This was my favorite bridge, because it has such an amazing view.

 Day Two

-- Take a half-day trip to Burano and Murano: Honestly, I did find this a little overrated, but maybe I’m just bitter because I got bad weather?
+• Take a half-day trip to Burano and Murano: Honestly, I did find this a little overrated, but maybe I’m just bitter because I got bad weather?
 I have an in-depth guide on how to visit the islands from Venice, as well as what each island is all about.

-- Fondaco dei Tedeschi: This shopping center has free rooftop views of Venice, but you’ll need to book in advance (I recommend at least a day or two prior to get your ideal time slot).
+• Fondaco dei Tedeschi: This shopping center has free rooftop views of Venice, but you’ll need to book in advance (I recommend at least a day or two prior to get your ideal time slot).
 It’s located right at the edge of the Rialto Bridge on Calle del Fontego.

-- The Grand Canal: The obvious way to float around Venice is on a Gondola.
+• The Grand Canal: The obvious way to float around Venice is on a Gondola.
 This will set you back €80 per gondola (six people max) in the daytime, or €100 sunset and later.
 Prices are fixed, so check current gondola prices, and don’t let anyone overcharge you.
 Alternatively, you can ride the vaporetto between San Marco and the train station, which is free since the vaporetto pass for the Burano and Murano day trip is still valid!
 I reeeeally recommend timing this during sunset.
 It’s SO pretty (and a lot less hectic).

 What to Eat in Venice